kortina/oakland-film-club-OLD/_posts/2019-08-22-film-club-22-once-upon-a-time-in-america.md

 >
 > Noodles : I like the stink of the streets.
 It makes me feel good.
 And I like the smell of it, it opens up my lungs.

 {% include embed.html url="/img/posts/022-once-upon-a-time-in-america.jpg" class="full-width"
+caption="Once Upon a Time in America (1984)." %}

 I just watched this interview with Tarantino where the interviewer says _The Searchers_ was his 'father / son Western' and Tarantino responds that _The Good, The Bad, and The Ugly_ was the